jansmolders86/mediacenterjs/README.md

 MediacenterJS is a media center (like for instance XBMC) running completely from the comfort of your browser.
 The backend is based on Node.JS with ExpressJS and JADE templates.
-The MVC structure allows developers to add an 'app' or 'plugin' to MCJS with ease.
+The MVC structure allows developers to add a plugin to MCJS with ease.
 The server application runs on Windows, MAC and Linux systems, the client runs in every modern browser (Chrome is preferable though).

 # User manual